-Wayfair is the one-stop-shop for everything.
-Whether you need shelf risers, baskets, or clear containers for food storage this the place to go for massive online orders.
+- Wayfair: Wayfair is the one-stop shop for everything.
+Whether you need shelf risers, baskets, or clear containers for food storage, this is the place to go for massive online orders.

-We like Target for the wide selection.
-And you can easily pop into the stores and see exactly what you're getting before purchasing.
+- Target: We like Target for the wide selection, and you can easily pop in the store and see exactly what you're getting before purchasing.

-More than just an arts and crafts retailer, Michael's carries affordable containers and baskets, too.
-And the best part is with a coupon (that can be clipped directly from the Michael's website) you can save even more.
+- Michaels: More than just an arts and crafts retailer, Michaels carries affordable containers and baskets too.
+And the best part?
+With a coupon (that can be clipped directly from the Michael's website), you can save even more.

 - IKEA: Everyone knows IKEA has great Scandi furniture, but its food storage options are top-notch too.
 If you want glass jars with aesthetic wood lids or a cool bin to corral all those snacks, this is where you find the cutest options.